alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 - **Source**: integrated with GitHub as we indicated before
 - **UpdatePipeline**: the pipeline can update itself
-- **BuildAndPackage**: the SAM application is build, package and uploaded (with AWS CodeBuild service)
+- **BuildAndPackage**: the SAM application is built, packaged, and uploaded (with AWS CodeBuild service)
 - **DeployTest**: the SAM application is deployed (with AWS CodeBuild service)

 ![sam-pipeline-error-execution](/assets/img/posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project/sam-pipeline-error-execution.png){:class="border"}